Walbert29/property-inventory-backend/README.md

 2. The Backend is in charge of consuming the user DB to verify the existence of the user in the platform.
 If the user is verified, the flow continues, otherwise Front is notified that the user was not found.
 3. After verifying the user, it is required to verify the existence of the property in the database, for which the resource is consumed and the record is expected to be successfully saved.
 ![Infrastructure Like Services](https://raw.githubusercontent.com/Walbert29/property-inventory-backend/main/resources/StructureLikeService.png)

+# Challenge
+The challenge of rolling numbers in block, was carried out and tested with unit tests.
+## Access the challenge:
+1. Access the challenge folder and the test subfolder
+    ```bash
+    cd challenge/test
+    ```
+2. Run unit tests
+    ```bash
+    python -m unittest ./challenge.py
+    ```